minprog/programmeren-ki/modules/review-1/index.md

 In order to keep the task within reasonable limits, for each module we will provide a number of **aspects** that you should consider during the review.
 These are also the aspects that your programs will be *primarily* graded on by the staff.

+You will only review the mandatory assignments for this module.
+The extra assignments will not be considered.

 ## What to do

-0. You will only review the mandatory assignments for this module.
-The extra assignments will not be considered.
+1. Before you start, use `style50` to automatically suggest corrections for indentation, whitespace and comments.
+However, `style50` is a very simple tool, so do not depend on it too much.
+Feel free to ignore the suggestions if you feel your code's layout is more consistent like it is.

-1. For this module, you will assess and improve your code along the following aspects.
-Take your time to fully read and grasp the descriptions there before you contact your partner.
+2. For this module, you will assess and improve your code along the following aspects.
+Take your time to fully read and grasp the descriptions there before you perform the review with your partner.

     - [Formatting](/quality/aspects/formatting)
     - [Comments](/quality/aspects/comments)

-2. Before you start, don't forget to use `style50` to automatically suggest corrections for indentation and whitespace!
-However, `style50` is a very simple tool, so do not depend on it too much.
-And feel free to ignore the suggestions if you feel your code's layout is more consistent like it is.

-3. Then, you should find your assigned partner to do code reviews with.
-You will **sit together** behind your computer or using screen sharing, and your partner will review your code on the criteria above.
-It is absolutely best if your partner can control your computer to browse through your code.
+3. Then, you should sit next to your assigned partner.
+You will take turns as reviewer.

+    -   Participant #1 gets access to participant #2's computer.

-4. Your partner will think aloud and ask questions about what they do not understand.
-Feel free to explain your code, but do focus on **listening**.
-Your partner can also provide advice, but you can decide for yourself what to do with that.
-Take notes.
+    -   Participant #2 will think aloud while trying to understand the code, and ask questions about what they do not understand.

-5. Now your partner will share their computer and you can browse through their code, ask questions and provide advice.
+    -   Participant #2 should focus on listening and making notes, but may answer any questions.

+    -   Participant #1 can also provide concrete advice if they feel that this is useful.
+Participant #2 freely decides what to do with this advice.

+    -   When done (after about 10 minutes), switch roles.

-6. Finally, take an hour or so to **improve your programs** by considering the feedback that you got in the review.
-Don't forget to re-read the explanations of the aspects once more!
+4. Finally, take 30--60 minutes or so to improve your programs by considering the feedback that you got in the review.
+Don't forget to re-read the explanations of the aspects once more.
 In addition, it is completely acceptable to improve your programs in other ways.

 ## What to submit